MicrosoftDocs/powerapps-docs/articles/connections/connection-sharepoint-online.md

 ![SharePoint Online](./media/connection-sharepoint-online/sharepointicon.png)

 Connect to SharePoint Online, and then create an app in which users can show, create, and update items in a custom list.
-If you specify name of the site and then select the list, PowerApps can automatically create an app with three screens: one each for browsing items, showing details, and creating or updating items.
+If you specify the name of the site and then select the list, PowerApps can automatically create an app with three screens: one each for browsing items, showing details, and creating or updating items.

+**Important**: For information about which types of data PowerApps supports, check [Known issues](connection-sharepoint-online.md#known-issues).

 **Prerequisites**